MokshagnaAnurag/MokshagnaAnurag/README.md

 ## 🏆 **Achievements**

-🔥 Finalist in AVISHKAR Season-2 Hackathon
+🔥 **Finalist in AVISHKAR Season-2 Hackathon**

-Successfully qualified for the final round with innovative solutions and technical expertise.
+- Qualified for the final round with innovative solutions and technical expertise.

----
-🎖️ Top 6 in Embedded Scholarship Exam
+🎖️ **Top 6 in Embedded Scholarship Exam**

-Secured a position among the Top 6 in the Embedded Scholarship Exam conducted by SENSE Academia.
+- Secured a position among the top 6 in the Embedded Scholarship Exam conducted by SENSE Academia.

-Here is the modified **GitHub Stats** section with the correct username and link:

 ---